ItzCookify/valorant-instalock/README.md

+> :warning: **If the app is crashing after you put the region:** The cause is because valorant is not running.
 # Valorant Instalocker
-This is a simple instalocker made by me (ItzCookify)
+This is a simple instalocker made by me

 ## info about the app
 - auto instalock before agent select appears